 Threats and an uncertain future

 The Andaman and Nicobar Islands are at the cusp of dramatic change that may severely alter the fragile ecosystem permanently.
 While dramatic increases in selective logging of tropical forests in the 1990s and early 2000s were temporarily restrained by a policy change implemented by the Shekhar Singh Commission, forest loss and subsequent fragmentation continue to pose a serious threat.
-Recent projects proposing rapid development in the Andaman Islands – both for tourism and commerce – directly threaten large swathes of intact forests, coral reefs and sea grass meadows in many parts of the archipelago.
+The fast-tracking of projects in the last two years, proposing rapid development in the archipelago – both for tourism and commerce – directly threaten large swathes of intact forests, coral reefs and sea grass meadows.

 Changes on land are mirrored by changes in resource extraction at sea – rising global demand for marine resources and subsidies from the State mean that the fisheries industry continues to expand across archipelago even though evidence for for trickle down benefits to local fishing communities remains to be seen.
 While traditional and more sustainable extraction practices like spear fishing or trochus extraction are on the decline, trawling by Indian as well as foreign boats in international waters presents a lose-lose scenario where both livelihood security of local people as well as the health and integrity of marine ecosystems are at stake.